iniyanijoseph/Fair-Division/1_Introduction/1_Introduction.typ

 - People want stuff
 - But there is only a finite amount of things
 #pause
-- This is ultimately the fundamental question of economics
+- This is the fundamental question of economics
-	- How do we study the movement of resources across a society?
+	- How do we study the movement of resources within a society?

 === The Computational Problem
 - It is a computationally difficult problem to distribute items among people
 - How can we guarantee truthfulness in our algorithm?
 (People may lie about their value of a good)
-	- This is more concerning when dividing continuous resources

 === Applications
 Variations of this problem have been used for